 - 3.1 In addition to statutory consultation requirements, Section 110 of the Localism Act 2011 introduced a duty to co-operate in relation to planning of sustainable development.
-The 'duty to co-operate', as it is generally known, requires local planning authorities to engage constructively with one another and with other specified bodies such as the Environment Agency, Historic England and Homes England on an ongoing basis in preparing local planning documents. - 3.2 The duty to co-operate is a substantially more significant task than merely consulting certain organisations within specified periods.
+The 'duty to co-operate', as it is generally known, requires local planning authorities to engage constructively with one another and with other specified bodies such as the Environment Agency, English Heritage and the Homes and Communities Agency on an ongoing basis in preparing local planning documents. - 3.2 The duty to co-operate is a substantially more significant task than merely consulting certain organisations within specified periods.
 It requires ongoing co-operation from the very start of the process, and is the first test that will be considered in an examination on a local plan.
-Where compliance with the duty to co-operate cannot be demonstrated, local plans will have no hope of being found 'sound'. - 3.3 As the duty to co-operate is a separate task from community involvement, and will also be dependent on the timescales and processes of other bodies, this SCI does not set out proposals for how it will be undertaken.
-However, it is important to be aware of its existence, as it means that consultation with the bodies prescribed in the Regulations3 will only be part of an overall picture of how those bodies are engaged. - 3.4 The Council has a Duty to Co-operate Scoping Strategy which identifies the main strategic matters that will need co-operation, and the key duty to co-operate partners for each matter.
-The most recent version of this strategy is from December 20154, but the strategic matters and partners have been updated as part of the Local Plan process and are set out in the Duty to Co-operate Statement prepared to support the Local Plan Partial Update5, which also sets out the relevant measures undertaken in relation to the Council's local plan.
-The Council also seeks to agree Statements of Common Ground during plan-making with neighbouring authorities and potentially other duty to co-operate partners that sets out the relevant strategic matters.
+Where compliance with the duty to co-operate cannot be demonstrated, local plans will have no hope of being found 'sound'. - 3.3 Because the duty to co-operate is a separate task from community involvement, and will also be dependent on the timescales and processes of other bodies, this SCI does not set out proposals for how it will be undertaken.
+However, it is important to be aware of its existence, as it means that consultation with the bodies prescribed in the Regulations3 will only be part of an overall picture of how those bodies are engaged.
+The Council is in the process of agreeing Memoranda of Understanding with the other five Berkshire Unitary Authorities in terms of strategic planning and minerals and waste planning to guide how the duty to co-operate will be undertaken with those bodies.

-3 Regulation 4 of the Town and Country Planning (Local Planning) (England) Regulations 2012
+3Regulation 4 of the Town and Country Planning (Local Planning) (England) Regulations 2012